The Connection Between Personal Finance and Self-Esteem

 Pillar #1: Living Consciously

 Living consciously means to live mindfully and to be aware of your actions, values, thoughts and feelings.
-In the context of managing your money, living consciously at the basic level means to be aware of how you bring in money and how you allocate it.
+In the context of managing your money, living consciously at the basic level means being aware of how you bring in money and how you allocate it.
 That is why many experts say the first step toward getting control of your finances (and getting out of debt) is to keep track of all of your expenses for a week so you can see where the money is going.
 (It is generally easier to identify sources of income than expenditures.)

 Pillar #2: Self-Acceptance

 Self-acceptance in the context of self-esteem does not mean being happy with who you are as you are.
-Rather, it means acknowledging reality and what is, without judgment.
+Rather, it means acknowledging reality and what is without judgment.
 When it comes to personal finance, this means accepting that you may not be able to afford to live the lifestyle you want on your current income.
 It means accepting that you’ve accumulated debt because of poor decisions and that you can’t achieve all of your financial goals at the same time.
-It means looking at your financial state and accepting it for what it is, without being happy or sad about it.
+It means looking at your financial state and accepting it for what it is without being happy or sad about it.

 We respect your privacy.
 Unsubscribe at any time.